socratesmosko/ChatGPT-Clone/README.md

 # ChatGPT Clone Web App Using Open AI's API
-This is a web application that clones the ChatGPT functionality using OpenAI API.
+This is a web application that clones the ChatGPT functionality using OpenAI's API.

 # Features
 Allows users to chat with an AI-powered virtual assistant.